Trump tells China to address Hong Kong protests before talking trade | DW | 15.08.2019

 Hong Kong has seen weeks of mass demonstrations, with many residents protesting against what they view as a Beijing-driven erosion of rights promised to them in 1997, when the island was transferred from British to Chinese control.

-Recent protests at the Hong Kong Airport led to clashes with the police and forced the cancellation of nearly 1,000 flights.
-Flights have since resumed at the airport, with authorities saying there would be heightened security.
+Recent protests at the Hong Kong airport led to clashes with the police and forced the cancellation of nearly 1,000 flights.
+Flights have since resumed, with authorities saying there would be heightened security.

 A tougher line with China?